Manu’s Menu

 Instructions

-1. Pour the milk in a pan and add the sugar.
+1. Pour the milk into a pan and add the sugar.

-2. Bring to a boil and then simmer on a medium-high flame, stirring regularly.
-It needs to reduce by half its volume.
-This should take about 20 minutes.
-The milk can boil over anytime, so keep watching it.
+2. Bring it to a boil, then simmer over medium–high heat, stirring regularly.
+Let it reduce to half its volume; this should take about 20 minutes.
+The milk can boil over at any time, so keep watching it.

-3. After about 17-18 minutes, the milk will turn a very vibrant color and the texture will be very frothy.
+3. After about 17–18 minutes, the milk will turn a vibrant colour and become very frothy.

-4. Switch off the flame and add the baking soda.
+4. Switch off the heat and add the baking soda.
 Stir well and let it cool.

 Share